Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 5970 is 43% faster than the Radeon R7 370 4G in general, because of its higher data rate. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 5970 should in theory be a lot better than the Radeon R7 370 4G in general. (explain)

-Pixel RateThe Radeon HD 5970 should be quite a bit (approximately 197%) better at AA than the Radeon R7 370 4G, and also capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 5970 is quite a bit (approximately 197%) faster with regards to AA than the Radeon R7 370 4G, and will be capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison